  Multi-decadal climate projections for infrastructure risk assessment, planning and design purposes.
 This includes providing authoritative data on possible evolution of climate considering different GHG emission scenarios, aligned with different climate mitigation policies.

-The production of weather and climate information (in the form of data, visualization, briefing documents) that underpins the services for the energy sector (and indeed for other sectors too) is ultimately based on the simulation of the Earth system (or relevant components, depending on the specific problem).
-Simulating the Earth system involves extremely complex technology, which has been developing over many decades, with huge investments at the national/international level.
+The production of weather and climate information (in the form of data, visualization, briefing documents) that underpins the services for the energy sector (and indeed for other sectors too) is ultimately based on the simulation or observations of the Earth system (or relevant components, depending on the specific problem).
+Observing and simulating the Earth system involves extremely complex technology, which has been developing over many decades, with huge and long-term investments at the national/international level.
 This remains the case even when just the atmospheric component is simulated, which is necessary for e.g. the prediction of wind power up to several days ahead.

 Energy conversion models are defined as the models which link meteorological and energy variables.
 These models can be either statistical or physical or a combination of both approaches.
 Given the focus of this document on weather and climate services, only the effect of weather and climate variations on energy demand and generation is considered.
 In this context, energy system components are more or less sensitive to weather and climate.
 On one end of the spectrum, there is thermal energy generation, including nuclear.
 At the other end of the spectrum, wind and solar PV energy generation are mainly controlled by wind speed, solar radiation and air temperature, even if other factors such as power system failures, maintenance downtime, etc. affect the amount of power generated by these technologies.